 implement cleanliness and hygiene practices, and ensure compliance with health and travel advisories as well as government orders on Covid-19.

-More than 250 hotels have been certified SG Clean, with The Grand
+More than 250 hotels have been certified SG Clean, with The Grand Hyatt

-Hyatt Singapore and Shangri-La's Rasa Sentosa Resort and Spa among the first to obtain the certification.
+Singapore and Shangri-La's Rasa Sentosa Resort and Spa among the first to obtain the certification.

-At The Grand Hyatt Singapore, contactless experiences also extend to meetings and events, with the hotel replacing all printed materials
+At The Grand Hyatt Singapore, contactless experiences also extend to meetings and events, with the hotel replacing all printed materials with

-with electronic collateral accessed via QR codes; and introducing a Virtual Meeting package with dedicated technical support.
-Over the last few months, the property also leveraged government grants to train and up-skill staff in the areas of digital
+electronic collateral accessed via QR codes; and introducing a Virtual Meeting package with dedicated technical support.
+Over the last few months, the property also leveraged government grants to train and up-skill staff in the areas of digital engagement.

 Like all hotels in the Lion City, Mandarin Oriental Singapore, has employed the use of Singapore’s SafeEntry check-in system and significantly increased anti-viral disinfection measures for communal spaces and guest rooms.
-The
+The hotel, which

-hotel, which proudly asserts itself as ‘SG Clean certified’, also provides personal protective equipment (PPE) for all guests to use during their stay and has enhanced health and safety training among staff.
+proudly asserts itself as ‘SG Clean certified’, also provides personal protective equipment (PPE) for all guests to use during their stay and has enhanced health and safety training among staff.

-Singapore icon, Marina Bay Sands,
+Singapore icon, Marina Bay Sands, is also adopting

-to ensure groups don’t exceed five persons, thermal cameras for non-invasive temperature checks, increased deep cleaning of high-traffic areas, and contactless delivery of luggage and hotel amenities.
+groups don’t exceed five persons, thermal cameras for non-invasive temperature checks, increased deep cleaning of high-traffic areas, and contactless delivery of luggage and hotel amenities.

-The IR’s unique venues, such as the
+The IR’s unique venues, such as the ArtScience

-ArtScience Museum and SkyPark Observation Deck, as well as its fine-dining restaurants, which are often used to host private events, have also implemented these new measures.
+Museum and SkyPark Observation Deck, as well as its fine-dining restaurants, which are often used to host private events, have also implemented these new measures.

-According to STB Chief Executive, Keith Tan, the SG Clean quality
+According to STB Chief Executive, Keith Tan, the SG Clean quality mark “sends

-mark “sends a strong signal to both locals and visitors that our tourism businesses take their cleanliness and hygiene very seriously and are committed to maintaining these high standards as a ‘new normal’ for the future”.
+a strong signal to both locals and visitors that our tourism businesses take their cleanliness and hygiene very seriously and are committed to maintaining these high standards as a ‘new normal’ for the future”.

 Jobs Support Scheme (JSS)

 response to Covid-19, the Singapore Government rolled out four fiscal packages to support workers and businesses.
-Through the Unity, Resilience, Solidarity and Fortitude Budgets, Singapore dedicated more than S$90 billion to counter the impact of the
+Through the Unity, Resilience, Solidarity and Fortitude Budgets, Singapore dedicated more than S$90 billion to counter the impact of

 As part of these support measures, the MICE industry has been able to tap on the Job Support Scheme (JSS), where the government subsidised up to 75% of the first $4,600 of gross salary.